novateurjsp/novateurjsp.github.io/_pages/about.md

 I am a first-year master's student in Zhejiang University now.
 I also worked at [MSRA-Natural Language Computing Group](https://www.microsoft.com/en-us/research/group/natural-language-computing/) <img src='./images/microsoft_logo.svg' style="width: 4em;"> as a research intern in Beijing ago, doing some LLM and speech research.

-I am now working on TTS, Music, Generative model research.
+I am now working on Text to speech, large language models, Generative model research.
 If you are seeking any form of **academic cooperation**, please feel free to email me at shengpengji@zju.edu.cn.

 I graduate from the Department of Software Engineering in JiLin University (吉林大学软件学院) with a bachelor's degree and continue to study in Zhejiang University (浙江大学软件学院) with a master's degree now, advised by [Zhou Zhao (赵洲)](https://person.zju.edu.cn/zhaozhou).
 I also collaborate with [Zhou Long (周龙)](https://long-zhou.github.io/), [ShuJie Liu (刘树杰)](https://www.microsoft.com/en-us/research/people/shujliu/) from [Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/machine-learning-research-group/) closely.